apify/actor-whitepaper/README.md

 #### CLI

 ```
-# Emits a JSON object, which can be parsed using "jq" tool
+# Emits a JSON object, which can be parsed e.g. using the "jq" tool

-apify actor get-input | jq
+$ apify actor get-input | jq

 > { "option1": "aaa", "option2": 456 }
 ```